peprodev/Ultimate-Profile-Solutions/readme.txt

 The full changelog is available in our [GitHub repository](https://github.com/peprodev/Ultimate-Profile-Solutions/blob/main/changelog.md).

 = Ver.
+7.4.6 =
+- Set URL as section slug, to make it external link

+= Ver.
 7.4.5 =
 - Fixed Change Email on Registeration not worked